 The importance of the tea served is just as important as the edibles themselves.
 Sometimes we see all the delicious bites in photographs and forget about the beverage that this whole ritual is revolved around- the tea!
 In most locations that offer afternoon tea, you will be given a tea menu with a selection of caffeinated, floral, herbal, specially blended, etc.

 Depending on the restaurant and their choice of how tea is served, it will vary from place to place.
-Just be flexible and enjoy the experience.
+For a more proper and pricier afternoon tea, loose leaf will be served in your own personal pot.
 Serving of the tea can be anything from a formal server showing off his ‘Long Tea Pour’ skills to an assortment of tea bags with a pot of hot water.
+In more semi-casual or casual tea services, you may be offered a shared pot or tea bags.
+Please be flexible and enjoy your experience.

 The Three Courses of Afternoon Tea